Jordano98/my_first_site/README.md

 # my_first_site
- this is my first site on django framework
+ this is my first site backend development on django framework